 From the deep wilderness of Hokkaido to pristine beaches in Okinawa, there’s much to cherish in the country.
 This is one of the best reasons to visit Japan.
 Travel insurance is something to consider when visiting other countries- it’s better to have it and not need it than to need it and not have it.

 See Related: Best Spring Break Destinations for Families

 6. Japan is One of the Safest Countries in the World

-Safety is another crucial factor one should consider before traveling to a foreign country.
-If you’re worried about your safety in Japan, there’s really no need!
+Safety is another crucial factor before traveling to a foreign country.
+If you’re worried about your safety in Japan, there’s no need!
 Japan is among the safest countries in the world, with a low crime rate.

 Since Japan ensures maximum tourist safety, you can have a memorable trip.
 Japanese people often feel safe leaving their doors unlocked, children are safe on subways, and visitors can walk around the cities safely at night.
-Japan is so safe that you can sleep on trains while leaving your stuff next to you.
+Japan is so safe that you can sleep on trains while leaving your stuff nearby.

 The low crime rate in Japan is partly due to cultural belief and their strong focus on crime prevention.
 Overall, Japanese people are very respectful and helpful.
 Nevertheless, you should be careful and use common sense when traveling to any foreign destination.